Your Time To Travel · Podcast Recap

 When to go

-- Ho Chi Minh City: Plan indoor breaks during afternoon heat; morning explorations feel great.
+- Ho Chi Minh City: Plan indoor breaks during afternoon heat.

 Budget & comfort

-- Food: Mix café breakfasts with market lunches and a nice dinner—affordable and fun.
+- Food: Mix café breakfasts with market lunches.

 Airport & transit tips